 You are obviously very, very good at what you do.
 (My son) is a very happy guy.

-She works with public and private high school students and their parents in the Bay Area and beyond using Skype, texting/SMS, Email, and phone (and in-person meetings).
+She works with public and private high school students and their parents in the Bay Area and beyond using Facetime, texting/SMS, Email, and phone (and in-person meetings).

 Peggy is a graduate of the UCLA College Counseling Program.
 She brings decades of writing and editing experience to help clients with the essay process.
 She has covered education issues for national magazines and The New York Times.
 She has written and produced more than two dozen non-fiction trade books.
 As education editor of Glamour magazine for eight years, she coordinated the Top Ten College Women Contest and wrote two monthly columns on college and career-related topics.